Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/08-OOP/README.md

 ### Creating an instance

-Creating a person is called creating and instance of the class `Person`
+You create an instance of the class `Person`

 ```swift
 let eddy = Person(name: "Eduardo")